Ultimate Guide: Law Firm Differentiation and Branding

 By creating credible differentiators that you use in all your law firm online content, marketing materials and professional directory listings, you can build a strong brand over time that sets you apart from other law firms in your region.

 Consistent and repetitive use of the powerful differentiators that are unique to your firm starts to build a buzz in the marketplace and increases your firm’s visibility.
 Suddenly, when potential clients and the public hear these unique differentiators, they will think of your firm’s name.
 We’ve all seen it happen, whether with large multinational companies (read: Nike’s “Just do it.”) or with smaller in-town and regional companies.
 We all know the firms that have a branding phrase and differentiators that roll off our tongues.
 That’s what a strong brand does.
 It can also cause a firm to appear larger than it actually is.
 This attribute can drive growth.

 Don’t be afraid to brainstorm wildly to come up with authentic, verifiable characteristics of your law firm that can be used as differentiators.
 Involve your staff in your brainstorming sessions, and even include a few trusted clients, if you like.
 If you’re unsure how to structure a brainstorming session, our Gladiator professionals can help kickstart the process – just give us a call.

-When creating differentiators, stay away from clichés and vague aspirational claims because these wind up being “undifferentiators.”
+When creating differentiators, stay away from clichés and vague aspirational claims because they wind up being “undifferentiators.”
 Instead focus on succinct, unique, credible and concrete attributes that you can back up with consistent performance.
 Also, remember to leverage E.A.T. – attributes that speak to the Expertise, Authoritativeness and Trustworthiness of your firm.
 If you do all these things, you will begin to build a law firm brand that rises head and shoulders above your competition.